-- the creation of a Telecommunications Superintendency focused on the supervision of compliance with telecoms regulations and the creation of a National Telecommunications Commission in charge of the regulatory role; - the creation of an impartial conflict solution system; - improvement of the licensing system in order to make a better use of spectrum; - adjustment of regulation for a better use of telecommunications networks and to encourage competition; - stimulation of interconnection between conventional networks and IP networks; - implementation of number portability for fixed and mobile telephony; and - redefining the Telecoms Development Fund in order to bridge the digital gap.
+the creation of a Telecommunications Superintendency focused on the supervision of compliance with telecoms regulations and the creation of a National Telecommunications Commission in charge of the regulatory role;

-The implementation of these measures have required and will require the implementation of several regulatory initiatives.
-Included among those initiatives, the GTL has been amended and complemented by four new laws during 2010:
+- the creation of an impartial conflict solution system; - improvement of the licensing system in order to make a better use of spectrum; - adjustment of regulation for a better use of telecommunications networks and to encourage competition; - stimulation of interconnection between conventional networks and IP networks; - implementation of number portability for fixed and mobile telephony; and - redefining the Telecoms Development Fund in order to bridge the digital gap.

-- Law No. 20,453, which sets forth the network neutrality principle.
-For more information, please see question 32. - Law No. 20,471, which establishes the number portability right for the users of mobile telephone services as well as for the users of fixed telephone lines.
-For more information, please see question 12. - Law No. 20,478, which regulates the recovery and continuity of telecommunications infrastructure that collapsed due to the earthquake which took place in Chile in February 2010 and also modifies the concept of ITS, including in the same concept those concessionaries who only provide physical infrastructure for tele ecommunications services (infrastructure supplier companies). - Law No. 20,476, which gradually eliminates long-distance charges within Chile.
+The implementation of these measures has required and will require the implementation of several regulatory initiatives.
+Among these initiatives the GTL has been amended and complemented by eight new laws since 2010:

-Additionally, during 2011, the GTL was amended through Law No. 20,546, which eliminated the preferential rights that were usually granted or acquired for the awarding of a concession or permit established in article 13C of the GTL.
-Finally, the bill that regulates the installation of telecommunications towers and antennae has already been approved by the National Congress and should be enacted during the first quarter of 2012.
+- Law No. 20,433, which creates and regulates the free citizen and community reception radio broadcasting services; - Law No. 20,453, which sets forth the network neutrality principle (for more information, see question 32); - Law No. 20,471, which establishes the number portability right for the users of mobile telephone services as well as for the users of fixed telephone lines (for more information, see question 12); - Law No. 20,478, which regulates the recovery and continuity of telecommunications infrastructure that collapsed due to the February 2010 earthquake in Chile in and also modifies the concept of ITS, including in the same concept those concessionaries who provide only physical infrastructure for telecoms services (infrastructure supplier companies); - Law No. 20,476, which gradually eliminates long-distance charges within Chile; - Law No. 20,522, which modifies the Telecoms Development Fund: - Law No. 20,546, which eliminates the preferential rights that were usually granted or acquired for the awarding of a concession or permit established in article 13C of the GTL; and - Law No. 20,599, which regulates the installation of telecoms towers and antennas for the provision of telecoms services.

-Telecoms regulation - Mobile
+Telecoms regulation - mobile

-21 Radio frequency (RF) requirements
+20 Radio frequency (RF) requirements